ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/01_install_ampl_from_docker.rst

 01 Install AMPL From Docker
 ###########################

-*Published: May, 2024, ATOM DDM Team*
+*Published: June, 2024, ATOM DDM Team*

 ------------

 The purpose of this tutorial is to install the `AMPL <https://github.com/ATOMScience-org/AMPL>`_ software using Docker, which will provide accessibility across multiple platforms.
 Here are the topics to be covered in this tutorial:

 * :ref:`Create Docker`
    * :ref:`Prerequisite`